matematika

 parallelogram

-Each couple of opposite sides in a parallelogram are equal.
+Each pair of opposite sides in a parallelogram are equal.

-In order to ascertain whether a quadrangle is parallelogram, we will use the following indications (criteria):
+In order to determine whether a quadrangle is parallelogram, we will use the following criteria:

--if the two couples of opposite sides in a quadrangle are equal, then this quadrangle is a parallelogram;
+— if the two pairs of opposite sides in a quadrangle are equal, then this quadrangle is a parallelogram;

--if, in a quadrangle, the diagonals intersect one another in the middle, then this quadrangle is a parallelogram
+— if, in a quadrangle, the diagonals bisect each other, then this quadrangle is a parallelogram;

-A quadrangle which has one right angle is called rectangle.
+A quadrangle which has four right angles is called a rectangle.

 Perimeter of a parallelogram: